 Note: Data sourced from Public Health Operations COVID-19 Unified System (PHOCUS); Notification date is to the 8pm reporting period

 Gastroenteritis

-The number of gastroenteritis presentations to sentinel GPs increased in the past week but remained in the lower range of values usually reported at this time of year (Figure 8).
+There were no gastroenteritis presentations to sentinel GPs in the past week (Figure 8).

 Figure 8.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022